AlexandreVerept/Projet-AirIQ/README.md

   <img src="Suivi_de_projet/Pictures/Accuracy_kfold.png" alt="r" style="zoom:90%;" />

-### Create the final product
+### Create a website

 All the scripts of this part can be found in the *"4_Production"* and *"5_Website"* folder.

 - Now was the time to create the real time application: **a website page on which we can see the prediction of the air index quality for the next day**.
-[Here is the result](https://devisen.fr/HairIQ/Projet/QualiteAir.php) !
+[Here is the result](https://devisen.fr/HairIQ/Projet/QualiteAir.php) ! *(Update: the website is no longer available)*

   - *Please take note that we only added the "QualiteAir" page to an already existing student project*